Antioch College: WYSO

-WYSO is a National Public Radio station formerly owned by Antioch College and is located on campus.
+WYSO is a National Public Radio station formerly owned by Antioch College and originally located on campus.
 The station began broadcasting in February 1958 for four hours a day as a student-run station.
 It was owned by the college from February 1958 until August 2019, when the station became a community owned non-profit after an amicable separation.
-Today the station broadcasts to the entire Miami Valley region and can be reached in nine southwest Ohio counties.
-The radio station is run by eight full-time and two part-time staff, but relies heavily on volunteer work for their operations.
-The station carries flagship NPR programming, including Morning Edition and All Things Considered, as well as a variety of local programming, such as The Antioch Word, a monthly podcast produced by Antioch College students working at the station, and Poor Will's Almanack, a podcast by Yellow Springs resident William Felker about topics such as weather patterns, phenology, and gardening.

 When WYSO became independently owned and operated from Antioch College in 2019, the college received $3.5 million as compensation.
 The station continues in collaboration with the college, such as by working with college students as interns.
 However, in July 2021, the station announced it was relocating out of the Kettering Building on the Antioch campus and into the Union School House owned by Iron Table Holdings, a company held by Yellow Springs resident and comedian Dave Chappelle.
-The move is expected in 2023.
+As of early 2025, the Schoolhouse was still undergoing renovations, but WYSO had raised the necessary $2.5M for its part of the project.
+By late 2025, move-in was expected to begin in October and be completed by early-to-mid January, 2026.

 Olive Kettering Library

-The Olive Kettering Library is Antioch College's library, named after Olive Kettering, the wife of Antioch trustee, inventor, and engineer Charles Franklin Kettering.
+The Olive Kettering Library is Antioch College's library, named after the wife of Antioch trustee, inventor, and engineer Charles Franklin Kettering.
 Founded in 1954, the Olive Kettering Library houses more than 325,000 volumes, 900 periodicals, and 4,000 phonograph records.
-The library is also home to Antiochiana, Antioch College's archive.
+The 44,000 square foot library is also home to Antiochiana, Antioch College's archive, located on 200 shelves of the second floor.
+As of 2023, the library had three full-time employees and a small number of part-time student workers.